 (a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
-If the Board has not developed written position descriptions for the chair and/or the chair of each Board The Board has developed written position descriptions for the Chairman of the Board and each Committee chair.

-committee, briefly describe how the Board delineates the role and responsibilities of each such position.
+If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.